-Fresh Gulf Shrimp, smothered in a rich gravy that started by sauteing the Trinity in plenty of butter and a shrimp stock thickened with a roux.
-Sweet Daddy D’s Shrimp Étouffée has a wonderful depth of flavor.
+Just the mention of Etouffée sets South Louisiana appetites ablaze.
+Fresh Gulf Shrimp, smothered in a rich, roux-based gravy built on the Trinity sauteed in butter with shrimp stock thickened with a roux.
+Sweet Daddy D’s Shrimp Etouffée has a wonderful depth of flavor.
 Served over rice alongside a crisp, green salad...now that's South Louisiana eats at their best!

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.